Wichtelhöhlen (Bad Kissingen): Natural environment

 The "Wichtelhöhlen" are special protected environmental area ('geschützter Landschaftsbestandteil').
 Small animals are looking for protection during wintertime while they are making their hibernation or winter rest.
 The caves are located in the neighbourhood of the "Man and Biosphere Reserve Programme Rhön".
 They are under the special supervision of the local natural Conservation Office.

 Legend

 The place is shrouded in legend.
-People used to believe that actual goblins lived in the small caves and helped a miller close to the caves.
-But after the miller mistreated the goblins, they returned to their caves while the miller spent the rest of his life in poverty.
+People used to believe that actual gnomes lived in the small caves and helped a miller close to the caves.
+But after the miller mistreated the gnomes, they returned to their caves while the miller spent the rest of his life in poverty.